-Like many non-profits, COVID-19 is forcing us to forgo our chance to say thank you for your support in person at our annual Treasures of the Valley event.
-Like us, we suspect most of you are “Zoomed out,” so rather than move this important fundraising event online, we’ve decided to use the funds we would otherwise use putting on the live event to further our educational mission by producing a new educational film series.
-We’ve teamed up with the talented KJ2 Productions team to capture some of the valley’s most treasured places.
+Like many non-profits, COVID-19 has forced us to forgo our chances to see you in person or to host group outings.
+To keep everyone connected to nature, we’ve teamed up with the talented KJ2 Productions team to capture some of the valley’s most treasured places to create an educational film series.
 These short films will highlight the wildlife, food, farmers, recreation and horizons that are unique to our beautiful and bountiful Sacramento Valley, and we hope they will be an important teaching and educational tool for children and adults alike.
 These films will be available for free access online and live on in perpetuity and posted on social media, SVC’s website, YouTube, as well as available for sponsors to share.

-This year please consider sponsoring our short educational films in lieu of our traditional Treasures of the Valley event.
-We count on the funds raised at Treasures, and this year through film sponsorship, to support our ongoing conservation work.
+This year please consider sponsoring our short educational films in lieu of our in-person fundraising events.
+We count on the funds to support our ongoing conservation projects.
 We hope you will consider a film sponsorship to ensure the Sacramento Valley Conservancy can continue our important work to safeguard our region’s unique natural environment.

 Your film sponsorship will provide vital support to SVC’s mission and help bring environmental education into thousands of homes.
 Each of the films will showcase a different protected property and provide a unique connection to the land.
 Please consider showing your support for local farms, hiking trails, and wildlife habitat by sponsoring the film that means the most to you.

-To be included in the film credits, sponsorship commitments will need to be received by
+To be included in one of the film’s credits, sponsorship commitments will need to be received by March 31.

 For additional information or assistance, please contact our team at email@example.com or 916 731-8798.